For years, I used credit cards that had no annual fee. It didn’t make sense to me.

 I’m not someone who cares about the cachet of having an exclusive credit card.
 I’ve seen the American Express Centurion Card (the AMEX Black Card) and it looks and feels cool but I’m a hard pass on that $2,500 annual fee.

 Is the card_name worth the annual_fees annual fee?

 60,000 Ultimate Rewards points Welcome Bonus

 As far as sign up bonuses go, it’s what you’d expect for a card of this stature.
-A comparable card, the American Express Platinum card, will give you 75,000 Membership Rewards and has an annual fee of $695.
+A comparable card, the Platinum Card from American Express, will give you 80,000 Membership Rewards points and has an annual fee of $695.
 In fact, we list the Chase Sapphire Reserve as one of our top alternatives to the Platinum Card.

 The welcome up bonus helps cover the annual fee, which means your first year is ostensibly free.
 It gives you a chance to check out the card to see if it fits your spending needs.
 All the while, you get that $300 travel reimbursement benefit as well as free Global Entry or TSA PreCheck and airline lounge access.

 $300 Annual Travel Credit: The biggest perk is the $300 annual travel credit.
 It is automatically applied to any purchase that qualifies as travel.
 You don’t need to pick the transaction or explain where you’re going, they just see it and reimburse you.